-In 2015, Google Search Console already started to warn webmasters actively not to block CSS and JS files.
+In 2015, Google Search Console already started to actively warn webmasters not to block CSS and JS files.
 In 2014, we told you the same thing: don’t block CSS and JS files.
 We feel the need to repeat this message now.
-We’re currently working on the websites of our first Yoast SEO Care customers, and this is obviously something we’ll look into for them as well.
 In this post, we’ll explain why you shouldn’t block these specific files from Googlebot.

 Why you shouldn’t block CSS and JS files